 When are groups?

-Sessions begin in September and run until May with a total of 16 sessions meeting twice a month.
+Sessions begin in September and run until May, meeting the second and fourth Monday of each month.

 Is The Kids’ Place a counseling center or a place for play therapy?